 This phase I trial evaluates a radioactive tracer, a type of imaging drug that is injected into the body to help see PARP-1 activity using an imaging procedure called positron emission tomography (PET)/computed tomography (CT) in patients with pheochromocytoma and paraganglioma (tumor that forms in the center of the adrenal gland [gland located above the kidney]).
 Poly (ADP-ribose) polymerase-1 is also called PARP-1, is a protein in the body that helps with many cell processes.
 PARP-1 has been studied for a number of years in cancer treatment as PARP inhibitor drugs.
 18fluorine-fluorthanatrace ([18F]-FTT) is a specialized radioactive imaging drug used to create pictures or images of areas where doctors think tumor is from, pheochromocytoma or paraganglioma, that might have PARP-1 activity.
 This study may help researchers learn whether test 18F-FTT can show PARP-1 activity in patients with pheochromocytoma and paraganglioma.

-Additional locations may be listed on ClinicalTrials.gov for NCT05636540.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05636540.

 Locations matching your search criteria